 The 30 inch Aura Gravity Ventilator is 30 inches in diameter and has a 2 inch tall collar.
-The model number is AV-30-C2 and has 706 inches of Net Free Area (NFA).
-All 30 inch gravity ventilators come with a standard 40″ x 40″ square flange flashing.
+The model AV-30-C2 has 706 inches of Net Free Area (NFA).
+All 30 inch gravity ventilators come with a standard 36″ x 36″ square flange flashing.

-30 inch diameter roof vents are considered industrial size therefore should be used in industrial settings.
+30 inch diameter roof vents are considered commercial size and therefore should be used in commercial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.